Feticones/League-of-Legends-Password-Changer/README.md

 # League of Legends Password Changer
- This are openbullet 2 configs to bulk change password on Riot Accounts
+ This are openbullet 2 configs to bulk change password on Riot Accounts.
+I will upload more useful configs in the future!

 ## How to use